wasmCloud/wasmcloud.com/docs/cli/claims.md

 ## `inspect`

 :::caution
-This subcommand will be deprecated in furture versions.
+This subcommand will be deprecated in future versions.
 Please use `wash inspect` instead.
 :::

 Inspect helps you to examine the capabilities of a wasmCloud component.
 It accepts the path to the wasmCloud actor or provider and prints out the properties of that component.